latonv/MillerRabinPrimality/README.md

 });
 ```

-The input can be provided as a primitive number (as above), a primitive BigInt, or a string:
+The input can be provided as a primitive number (like above), a primitive BigInt, or a string:
 ```js
 // All of these are equivalent primalityTest("2718281828459045235360287471").then(/* ... */);